Larsvo/my-weather-app/README.md

 cd weather-app
 npm install

-Create a .env file in the root directory and add your OpenWeatherMap API key: text
+change the OpenWeatherMap API key:
-VITE_OPENWEATHER_API_KEY=your_api_key_here

 Development
 To run the app in development mode with hot-reload: